younghellraiser64/simple-license-key-library/README.md

 Simple License Key Library.
-(C) 2012-2013 Martin COLEMAN.
-Released under the BSD 2-Clause license.
+Dedicated to the public domain.
+Attribution and credit is appreciated, but not required.

-Current version: 0.9a
+Current version: 0.9b

 Designed to be compiled to a DLL for use under Windows.